Fact checked

 The great state of South Carolina follows all federal laws for emotional support animals and psychiatric service animals.
 In addition to these laws, this swampy southern state has also implemented laws to try to prevent the misrepresentation of service animals and assistance animals.

-Under South Carolina law H5041, a person who intentionally misrepresents their pet as an emotional support animal or a service animal without proper documentation (an ESA letter or a psychiatric service dog letter) can be subject to fines and legal penalties.
+Under South Carolina law H5041, a person who intentionally misrepresents their pet as an emotional support animal or a service animal without proper documentation (an ESA letter) can be subject to fines and legal penalties.

 The same law applies to businesses that may try to sell unnecessary products (such as vests or ID tags) to consumers under the guise that these products mean their animal is ‘certified.’
 Misrepresenting the legitimacy of assistance animal-related products as a business is also subject to fines and penalties in South Carolina.